scipy-2024-image-analysis/tutorial/tutorial/01_images_are_arrays.md

 ## <span class="exercize">Exercise 1: draw the letter H</span>

-Define a function that takes as input an RGB image and a pair of coordinates (row, column), and returns a copy with a green letter H overlaid at those coordinates.
+Define a function that takes as input an RGB image (shape `MxNx3`) and a pair of coordinates, `(row, column)`, and returns a copy with a green letter H overlaid at those coordinates.
 The coordinates point to the top-left corner of the H.

-The arms and strut of the H should have a width of 3 pixels, and the H itself should have a height of 24 pixels and width of 20 pixels.
+The arms and strut of the H should have a thickness of 3 pixels, and the H itself should have a height of 24 pixels and width of 20 pixels.

 Start with the following template: